dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_balance_of

 Returns the balance of the `account` provided as an argument.
-For a non-existing account, an empty value is returned.
+For a non-existing account, the `null` value is returned.

 ```candid "Methods" +=
 icrc7_balance_of : (account : Account) -> (balance : opt nat) query;